ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 ### Sending with specific Teleporter version

-For sending messages with the Teleporter registry, dapps should use `TeleporterRegistryApp._getTeleporterMessenger`.
+For sending messages with the Teleporter registry, dApps should use `TeleporterRegistryApp._getTeleporterMessenger`.
 This function by default extends `TeleporterRegistry.getLatestTeleporter`, using the latest version, and adds an extra check on whether the latest Teleporter address is paused.
 If the dApp wants to send a message through a specific Teleporter version, it can override `_getTeleporterMessenger()` to use the specific Teleporter version with `TeleporterRegistry.getTeleporterFromVersion`.

 The `TeleporterRegistryApp._sendTeleporterMessage` function makes sending Teleporter messages easier.
 The function uses `_getTeleporterMessenger` to get the sending Teleporter version, pays for Teleporter fees from the dApp's balance, and sends the cross chain message.